ICB-DCM/cOmicsArt/docs/interface-details/03-pre-processing.md

 **Type: Miscellaneous**

-Be aware that this methods might not be particular suitable for e.g. raw count data.
-It might be useful however if you have data that is already-pre processed to some extend and you want to use e.g. cOmicsArts visualisation tools.
+Be aware that these methods might not be particularly suitable for e.g. raw count data.
+It might be useful however if you have data that is already processed to some extent and you want to use e.g. cOmicsArts visualisation tools.
 You will also need to specify - again - the filtering options as first steps.

 *Pareto scaling*